 : Printer-Friendly Format

-On February 9, 1950, August P. "Augie" Mardesich (b.1920) of Everett is appointed to finish out his late brother's term in the Washington State House of Representatives.
+On February 9, 1950, August P. "Augie" Mardesich (1920-2016) of Everett is appointed to finish out his late brother's term in the Washington State House of Representatives.
 In the fall of 1950, Mardesich will run for the same seat in House District 38 (Snohomish County).
 He will win a total of six times before switching in 1963 to the State Senate seat in the same district.
 He will earn the rare distinction of serving as both the House majority leader and the Senate majority leader.
 Mardesich will finally be defeated in 1978, ending his legislative career.

 Tragedy at Sea

 August Mardesich's legislative career began as a direct result of a family tragedy in the cold waters off the Aleutian Islands.

 In the spring of 1949, Mardesich had shipped aboard the family's fishing boat, the Sunset, for the yearly fishing trip to Alaskan waters.
 The boat was skippered by his father, Nick Mardesich, a fisherman who had emigrated from Yugoslavia and settled in Everett, and several of August's brothers.
 One of those brothers was Tony P. Mardesich, who had just been elected to his first term in the House District 38 seat and had served during the regular session from January to March 1949.

 On June 10, 1949, the Sunset was fishing near False Pass, off Cape Pancos, near the spot where the Alaskan Peninsula separates from the first island in the Aleutian chain.
 A vicious storm sprang up.
 They were trying to make for the protection of a cove when the wind and waves rolled Sunset over.
 Nick Mardesich died instantly, from trauma from the impact.
 Tony was on a hatch cover, holding onto his father's body.